gopheracademy/gopheracademy-web/content/advent-2019/directional-channels.md

 ```
 [playground](https://play.golang.org/p/F58BWz2HJEZ)

-This is the declaration format most people first encounter when working with channels, and any channel created in this way will be *bidirectional*, which means it can be both read from and written to.
-So far so good, but if you look at the [language spec](https://golang.org/ref/spec#Channel_types), you'll see that the channel direction can also be constrained:
+This is the declaration format most people first encounter when working with channels, and any channel created in this way will be *bidirectional*, which means that anyone who has access to a channel value can read from it *and* write to it.
+This can cause problems in a concurrent environment, and many a Go programmer has torn hair from their heads trying to debug a `panic: send on a closed channel`.

+The common wisdom is that only the sender should close a channel, and this makes sense.
+Only the sender can know when there's no more data to send, and it's the receiver's responsibility to watch for the close, or ideally, to simply `range` over the channel, exiting the loop naturally when it's done.
+If this order is upset, it's generally a sign something very wrong is going on, hence the panic.
+But if anyone can perform any action on a channel, including calling `close()`, how can you reel this in?

+## Directional Channels

+If you look at the [language spec](https://golang.org/ref/spec#Channel_types) for channels, it turns out that channel direction can actually be _constrained_!

 > The optional <- operator specifies the channel *direction*, *send* or *receive*.